 Although the Fund generally seeks to invest for the long term, it may sell securities regardless of how long they have been held.
 Generally, an index fund sells securities in response to redemption requests from shareholders of conventional (i.e., not exchange-traded) shares or to changes in the composition of its target index.
-Turnover rates for large-cap stock index funds tend to be low because large-cap indexes-such as the S&P 500 Index-typically do not change significantly from year to year.
+Turnover rates for small-cap stock index funds tend to be higher than for large-cap stock index funds (although still relatively low, compared with actively managed stock funds) because the indexes they track are more likely to change as a result of companies merging, growing, or failing.
 The Financial Highlights section of this prospectus shows historical turnover rates for the Fund.
 A turnover rate of 100%, for example, would mean that the Fund had sold and replaced securities valued at 100% of its net assets within a one-year period.
 In general, the greater the turnover rate, the greater the impact transaction costs will have on a fund's return.
 Also, funds with high turnover rates may be more likely to generate capital gains, including short-term capital gains, that must be distributed to shareholders and will be taxable to shareholders investing through a taxable account.